 What if my joints click/pop/snap when I do push-ups?

 If you have any pain while doing push-ups, then you’ll need to stop and ask a qualified person to help you.

 If you have clicks and pops that aren’t painful, then take another close look at your technique and see if that helps.
 It may not, but as long as you continue to be pain free, then you can continue on.
 You may need to reduce the range of motion in the exercise, but feel free to continue with a modified range of motion as needed.

 Oftentimes, when you get stronger, these joint noises decrease.

 Yes.
 Again, as long as your form stays intact, you can do these as often as you like.

-Why does it seem like every article on fitness features a picture of a woman doing push-ups with terrible form?
+Why does it seem like every fitness article on the interwebz features a picture of someone doing push-ups with terrible form?

 I have no idea, but I’m glad you noticed.
 Let’s hold ourselves to a higher standard.